 - Bone spurs

 Although not common, you may also develop sciatica if diabetes damages your nerve or you have a tumor that presses on the nerve.

 With sciatica, you can feel pain along any part of the sciatic nerve, but it most often causes you to feel a pain that starts at your lower spine and then travels through your buttocks and into your leg.
 Sciatic nerve pain severity varies and may be mild to severe.
 You may also experience muscle weakness and a burning sensation, tingling, or electric shock-like sensation.

 While you can treat mild symptoms of sciatica at home with over-the-counter pain medications and rest, if your sciatic pain fails to improve after a week and it’s affecting your ability to do your everyday tasks, call the pain specialists at Metro Denver Pain Management (MD Pain) for an evaluation to get your sciatica diagnosed and for a sciatica treatment plan.

 Your pain specialist at Metro Denver Pain Management (MD Pain) creates an individualized sciatica treatment based on your symptoms and health history.

 - Anti-seizure medication

 If oral medications fail to relieve your pain, your specialist may recommend a steroid injection at the site of the nerve to reduce inflammation and alleviate your pain.

 Surgery isn’t usually necessary for sciatica.
-But if the nerve compression is severe and causing excruciating pain or you’ve lost control of your bowel or bladder, surgery may be recommended to remove the bone spur or herniated disc compressing your nerve.
+But if the nerve compression is severe and causing excruciating and severe pain or you’ve lost control of your bowel or bladder, surgery may be recommended to remove the bone spur or herniated discs compressing your nerve.